 We use the UCAS Tariff point system to show entry requirements for most undergraduate courses.

 This system assigns points to the qualifications you can usually study after the age of 16, such as A levels, BTECs and Access to Higher Education Diplomas.
 The higher your grade, the more points you get.
-You can work out your UCAS Tariff points using the UCAS Tariff point calculator.
+You can work out your UCAS Tariff points using the UCAS Tariff point calculator below.

 We often show UCAS Tariff points as a range.
 For example 104-120 points or 96-120 points.
 This is a guide to the number of UCAS points in typical offers we make for a course.